 "Yes."
 I hoped he didn't notice the way my voice trembled a little.

 "What is everyone talking about?"
-Tyler wailed, "Bella, please, don't let them hurt me.
-I know I was an asshole, but –" His pleas cut off on a shriek as Jane hit him with a little dose of her pain laser.
+Tyler wailed, his question cut off on a little moan as Jane hit him with a little dose of her pain laser.